-(3) The Series 2016A Bonds are to be issued July 20, 2016.
-The purpose of the Series 2016B Bonds are to refund the balance of the Outstanding 2006 Bonds, to refund the Series Z 4-A Loan Agreement and to finance new public works projects for the water and sewer system.
+(3) The Series 2016B Bonds have been authorized but not issued.
+The purpose of the Series 2016B Bonds are to refund the balance of the Outstanding 2006 Bonds, to refund the Series Z-4-A Loan Agreement and to finance new public works projects for the water and sewer system.